hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 1. We just created a function that will make the 3d model rotate, you can name this function to whatever you want.
 2. ```rotate.x``` and ```rotate.y``` set’s the velocity to the rotation of the model:
 - The cube will move up and down depending on the given value (- or +, respectively)
-- The cube will move to the right and to the left depeding on the given value (- or +, respectively)
+- The cube will move to the right and to the left depending on the given value (- or +, respectively)
 3. ```ws.updateRenderGraph()``` updates and render your Zdog illustration that was declared in the first variable, make sure to write the correct name in.
 4. ```requestAnimationFrame(animatemodel)``` this is like a loop, basically it makes the model rotates every time by creating frames.
 5. ```animeatemodel()``` calls the function.